dtak/dtak.github.io/_pages/negotiation.md

 [***“ChatGPT, Don’t Tell Me What to Do”: Designing AI for Context Analysis in Humanitarian Frontline Negotiations***](https://arxiv.org/pdf/2410.09139), Z Ma, Y Mei, C Bruderlein, K Gajos, W Pan

 ### Activities and Events
-In March 2025, DtAK, in collaboration with Frontline Associates will be hosting an AI+Negotation Hackathon (with a focus on climate negotiation) at Harvard University.
+- In March 2025, DtAK, in collaboration with Frontline Associates, will be co-hosting an AI+Negotation Hackathon (with a focus on climate negotiation) at Harvard University.
+- During Summer 2024, DtAK, in collaboration with Frontline Associates, co-organized an online [summer program](https://www.frontline-associates.org/activities/educational-program/summer-program) on AI+Negotiation for practioners from different domains of negotiation (including climate negotiation, humanitarian access and migration).